Stop loss insurance self-funded employers use to cap catastrophic claim risk

 If available, a no-new-laser provision can provide renewal protection by limiting the carrier’s ability to add new lasers later.
 Terms vary, and not every group qualifies, but it is worth discussing when evaluating long-term self-funding stability.

-How Stop Loss Fits Into Self-Funded Plan Strategy
+How to Integrate Stop Loss into Your Self-Funded Plan

 Stop loss should not be evaluated in isolation.
 It works alongside the plan administrator, network, pharmacy contract, care management programs, contribution strategy, and claims reporting.
 A well-designed self-funded plan uses stop loss as one part of a larger cost-control structure.